 HOW DO YOU SELECT THE YOUTH DANCE COMPANIES?

 Youth dance company directors submit videos of their company work to the festival.The festival directors strive to represent a wide range of modern dances from local, regional, and national youth dance companies.
 We look for submissions that are fully-realized pieces of choreography, that are well-rehearsed, and that are executed in a highly-proficient manner.
 The dances must also meet fundamental guidelines including but not limited to age range and length of dance.

 HOW DO YOU SELECT THE FILMS?

 Filmmakers submit their work exclusively through FilmFreeway.
 Dance on Film co-directors and guest panelists then view film submissions from around the world.
 We look for films that combine choreography and inventive elements of cinematography.
 The panel curates screenings in which dance forms such as tap, hip-hop, jazz, African diasporic dance, modern dance, folk dance, and ballet are central to the film’s narrative or structure.

 Kathy Dunn Hamrick Dance Company will provide reasonable modifications and equal access to communications by request.
 Please provide two weeks advance notice if you require accommodations.
 Contact: email@example.com or 512-934-1082.

 No problem!
-Shoot me an email: email@example.com
+Shoot Kathy an email: firstname.lastname@example.org

 Kathy Dunn Hamrick Dance Company is supported in part by the Cultural Arts Division of the City of Austin Economic Development Department, The Texas Commission on the Arts, the National Endowment for the Arts, Amplify Austin and by supporters just like you.
 To find out more about how National Endowment for the Arts grants impact individual and communities, visit arts.gov.